Moonam Pralayam

 Moonnam Pralayam is a 2019 Indian Malayalam-language drama film directed by Ratheesh Raju M.R and written by S.K.
 Vilwan based on Kerala floods and its after effects.
 The film was produced by Devasia Kuriakose under the banner of Niagara Movies.
 It stars Ashkkar Soudaan, Sai Kumar, Bindu Panikkar, Kulappulli Leela, V. Suresh Thampanoor and Anil Murali.

 The story of the film follows the happenings at a relief camp opened in a church at Kainakary in Kuttanad.
 It was filmed in 18 days.
 The film was theatrically released on 2 August 2019.
+The film was theatrically released on 2 August 2019.